Cambourne Fishing Club Constitution

 All Committee Officials and Fishery Officers will be elected annually at the Annual General Meeting.
 Or EGM if deemed necessary

-All Officials & Officers will retire each year but will be eligible for re-appointment.
+All Officials & Officers will retire each year but will be eligible for re-appointment except President, Vice President and Chairperson which are lifelong to ensure Cambourne Fishing Club future..

-The club will be managed by the elected Committee members consisting of at least 6 members.
+The club will be managed by the elected Committee members consisting of 6 members.

-Committee meetings will be set and convened by the Secretary of the club and at least Four meetings (quarterly) a year will be held.
+Committee meetings will be set and convened by the Secretary of the club and at least two meetings a year will be held.

 The Committee will be responsible for adopting new policy’s, codes of conduct and rules that affect the organisation of the club.